Boston (band): Life, Love & Hope (2013–2017)

-Upcoming seventh album (2017–present)
+Upcoming seventh studio album (2017–present)

-In April 2017, Scholz reported that he has been writing new material for the seventh Boston album.
-He told Sun Herald, "I find that I'm in a position that I really need to write things that we can play at the shows.
+By 2017, Scholz had begun writing new material for the seventh Boston album.
+He told the Sun Herald in April of that year, "I find that I'm in a position that I really need to write things that we can play at the shows.
 We play basically everything that people expect to hear that we can fit into two hours.
 We also do a lot of things that aren't on any of the records by adding things and segues and instrumental parts, so I always have to come up with new stuff.
 It's quite a challenge.
 I have to write new things for the tour every year, which is what I wanted to do in the first place.
 But I got sidetracked in the studio, recording.
 Now, I'm actually a performing musician, and I have to tell you, it's much more fun."
 When asked the same month about a potential release date of the album, Scholz said, "Who knows?
 I'm only 70.
 I figure I've got 30 years."

+In an August 2024 interview with MIT Technology Review, Scholz revealed that his analog studio equipment is in need of repair and, "Unfortunately, there's almost no one left locally that can repair or maintain analog equipment."
+Scholz also stated, "I'm still writing music, believe it or not, with what's left of my brain.
+It's very frustrating not to be able to go in and record what I hear."

+In a July 2025 interview with Metal Mayhem ROC, guitarist Gary Pihl confirmed that, "Tom's always working on songs.
+Just as in the past, he'll call me in or one of the other guys to play their parts.
+Then he'll go back into the studio and fix things, change things around."
+When asked about the possibility of a new Boston album or a tour in 2026 to coincide the 50th anniversary of the band's first album, Pihl said, "I'm hoping there will be another album and tour.
+Of course, next year will be the 50th anniversary of the first album, so I'm hoping that there will be a tour for that.
+But we'll just have to wait and see."

 Spaceship theme

-One of the themes of Boston's album covers is the presence of a guitar-shaped spaceship, ostensibly a generation or colony ship carrying the city of Boston inside a clear dome, with the city's name emblazoned across the front.
+A prominent theme on Boston's album covers is the presence of a guitar-shaped spaceship, ostensibly a generation or colony ship carrying the city of Boston inside a clear dome, with the city's name emblazoned across the front.
 The original spaceship was designed in 1976 by Paula Scher and illustrated by Roger Huyssen with lettering by Gerard Huerta for Epic Records.